Manoe-K/MaRQ/README.md

 This example is made using the mappings `small-air-bnb-listings@public.rml.yml` and `small-annuaire-des-professionnels-de-sante@public.rml.yml`.

-Here are examples of query formed with those mappings
+Here are examples of query formed with those mappings.
+Each of those first features comments that indicates meta information on the queries:
+- the type of join
+- the mappings
+- Which template of which mapping was used, and in which position
+- The jaccard index number, which tells us how much the two template were similar.
+This index is calculated using the types link to a template, we consider both sets of types (one for each template) and then calculate the Jaccard index `https://en.wikipedia.org/wiki/Jaccard_index`

 ```
 ### subject-subject
 #M1: small-air-bnb-listings